(last amended on 6 May 2015 – effective from 6 May 2015)

 The Nomination Committee makes its recommendation to the General Meeting regarding the shareholders’ election of members and deputy members to the Corporate Assembly and regarding remuneration to the members of the Corporate Assembly.

-The Nomination Committee makes its recommendation to the Corporate Assembly regarding the election of the shareholders’ representatives to the Board of Directors and regarding remuneration to the members of the Board of Directors.
+The Nomination Committee makes its recommendation to the Corporate Assembly regarding the election of the shareholders’ representatives of the Board of Directors and regarding remuneration to the members of the Board of Directors.

 The Board of Directors may authorize a Board member, the President or specifically designated employees to sign for the company, and also to designate procurists.
 The Board of Directors may decide that authorization to sign for the company may only be exercised by several persons jointly.